 It only took three months for my itching to subside, ironically the same amount of time it took Cheryl to finish her trek along the Pacific Coast Trail.
-Somehow I managed to convince hubby to read the book too, and a road trip was planned – you didn’t think I was actually going to hike the trail did you?
+I somehow managed to convince hubby to read the book too, and a road trip was planned – you didn’t actually think we were going to hike the same trail, did you?

-During our own travels we happened to run across a few of the destination points that Cheryl mentions in the book, including the ‘Bridge of the Gods’, and several entry points along the Pacific Coast Trail, however the most remarkable was definitely Crater Lake.
+During our own travels, we happened to run across a few of the other destination points Cheryl mentions in the book, including, the ‘Bridge of the Gods’, and several entry points along the Pacific Coast Trail.
+However the most remarkable, and memorable, is definitely Crater Lake.

-Surrounded by picturesque cliffs almost two thousand feet high, and water so blue you’d think it was fake, Crater Lake truly took my breath away.
-Although it has a violent volcanic past, it is now a place of sheer beauty and tranquility.
+Surrounded by picturesque cliffs almost two thousand feet high, and water so blue you’d think it was fake, Crater Lake truly takes your breath away.
+Although it has a violent volcanic past, it is now a place of sheer beauty and tranquillity.

 We were there mid-June and sadly a few weeks too early.
-Many of the roads and trails surrounding the lake were still closed due to heavy snow, so our wish to traipse along the many hiking trails which lead to several points of interest along the lake, including ‘Wizard Island‘ and the ‘Phantom Ship‘ (two hikes the kids could have easily accomplished), were dashed.
+Crater Lake experiences snowfalls up until the beginning of summer, which was the case when were there.
+Many of the roads and trails surrounding along the East Rim Drive were still closed due to heavy snow.
+So our wish to traipse along the many hiking trails which lead to several points of interest along the lake was dashed.

-Nevertheless, I was determined to enjoy as much of Crater Lake as I could.
+Nevertheless, we were still determined to enjoy as much of Crater Lake as we could.
+And that we did!